fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-02-python.md

 ## Description

-In this challenge you will build a simple MCP weather server and connect it to a host, Visual Studio Code or Claude for Desktop.
+In this challenge, you will build a simple MCP weather server and connect it to a host (Visual Studio Code or Claude for Desktop).

-Many LLMs do not currently have the ability to fetch the forecast and severe weather alerts.
-Let’s use MCP to solve that!
+Many LLMs do not currently have the ability to fetch real-time forecasts and severe weather alerts.
+Let’s use MCP to solve that.

-You will build a server that exposes two tools: get_alerts and get_forecast.
-Then we’ll connect the server to an MCP host (Visual Studio Code or Claude for Desktop)
+You will build a server that exposes two tools: `get_alerts` and `get_forecast`, then connect the server to an MCP host (Visual Studio Code or Claude for Desktop).

 > ℹ️ Servers can connect to any client.
 We’ve chosen Visual Studio Code or Claude for Desktop here for simplicity, but you could also connect to other clients like Copilot Chat in JetBrains IDEs or even build your own client.